Isaiabarzoi/react-art-style/README.md

 - You need to know CSS
 - You may end up with many relatively small CSS files in your project

+Styled Components

+npm install styled-components

+Advantages:

+- Quick & easy to add
+- You continue “thinking in React” (→ configurable style functions)
+- Styles are scoped to components → No CSS rule clashes

+Disadvantages:

+- You need to know CSS
+- No clear separation of React & CSS code
+- You end up with many relatively small “wrapper” components